the-vegetarian-vampire/the-vegetarian-vampire/README.md

 ![Typing SVG](https://readme-typing-svg.demolab.com/?lines=John+Lawniczak)
-I'm a `NYC based software engineer` learning `Solidity` smart contracts and `Ethereum Layer2` protocols.
+I'm a `NYC based software engineer` specialized in `Solidity` smart contracts and `Ethereum Layer2` protocols.

-Highly motivated and eager to learn from all of my peers, I have a strong interest in blockchain security and finance.
-In the future I'd like to learn more about C++, bridges, order books, staking, and scaling the blockchain.
+Highly motivated and eager to learn, I have a strong interest in blockchain security and finance.
+In the future I'd like to learn more about bridges, order books, and staking.

 `Seeking a smart contract position.`